Tessakam/challenge-bootstrap/README.md

-    Try to get as close as possible without writing CSS - done Add a navigation sidebar to the left, with some dummy links in them - done Style the navigation bar using only the framework you selected - done Make the grid responsive and on mobile screens (< 768px) make sure the sidenav disappears completely.
-    When you move with your mouse over the "learn more" button, show a tooltip with some extra text.
+    Try to get as close as possible without writing CSS - done Add a navigation sidebar to the left, with some dummy links in them - done Style the navigation bar using only the framework you selected - done Make the grid responsive and on mobile screens (< 768px) make sure the sidenav disappears completely - done When you move with your mouse over the "learn more" button, show a tooltip with some extra text.
 You can use the bootstrap tooltips for this - done
     Publish your result